cmu-csd-phd/csd-blog/website/content/2025/symmetries-in-games.md

 **Theorem**: In team games, the problem of finding a Nash equilibrium that respects a set of symmetries is CLS-complete.

-# 4. A positive story
+# 4. A Positive Story
 In contrast to the nontrivial (but manageable) complexity in the case of strictly collaborative games, we are able to recover truly efficient algorithms for computing symmetries-respecting Nash equilibria in strictly competitive games.

 **Theorem**: In two-player zero-sum games (\\(A=-B\\)), we can find a Nash equilibrium that respects _all_ symmetries of the game in polynomial time.